diogotcorreia/master-thesis/docs/content/zz-b-analysis-results.typ

 highlighting the projects that were deemed vulnerable.
 For convenience, the tables have been split based on the platform of the project, and sorted by popularity, either downloads or stars.
+As previously mentioned, it is possible for one issue to have multiple labels, hence why summing the label counts might yield more than the number of issues for a given project.

 == @pypi